VeenitXSheth/betalang/README.md

 # BetaLang

-This is the official repository for BetaLang, a language written for all the beta's out there by beta's.
+This is the official repository for BetaLang - a language written for all the betas out there, by betas.

 ## Installation